nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `clear`

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:** This command will delete all data stored locally and this action is irreversible.
-You will lose your data permanently.!
+You will lose your data permanently!
 </div>

 #### 4.2.3 Deleting a student record : `delete`